mrakgr/The-Spiral-Language/readme.md

 ()
 ```

-If you were to take a program like the above one and disassemble it, you'd see that `x` would compile down to a public method in F#.
-In Spiral in contrast, you would get nothing.
+If a program like the above was disassembled, `x` would compile down to a public method in F#.
+In Spiral in contrast, there would be nothing.

 ```
 module SpiralExample.Main